consulo/consulo-dev.github.io/docs/tutorials/editor_basics/working_with_text.md

 * Safely replace the contents of the selection.

 Modifying the selected text requires an instance of the [`Document`](upsource:///platform/core-api/src/com/intellij/openapi/editor/Document.java) object, which is accessed from the `Editor` object.
-The [Document](/basics/architectural_overview/documents.md) represents the contents of a text file loaded into memory and opened in an IntelliJ Platform-based IDE editor.
+The [Document](/basics/architectural_overview/documents.md) represents the contents of a text file loaded into memory and opened in an Consulo-based IDE editor.
 An instance of the `Document` will be used later when a text replacement is performed.

 The text replacement will also require information about where the selection is in the document, which is provided by the primary `Caret` object, obtained from the `CaretModel`.